TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Introduction

 \section{Introduction}

-Air-to-air combat is the tactical art of maneuvering a fighter agent to reach a position to aim at an opponent.
+\IEEEPARstart{A}{ir-to-air} combat is the tactical art of maneuvering an agile flight agent to reach a position to aim at an opponent.
 It is also known as dogfighting, as in most cases, each fighter jet pursues the tail of the other in short-range combat situations.
-Dogfights have three key challenging features: 1) They are highly interactive, constantly evolving situations where each agent attempts to maximize its positional advantage.
-2) They are scenarios that require tactics and accuracy to place a high-speed opponent in a tight effective damage range.
-3) They take place in a three-dimensional aerial environment governed by complex aerodynamics, with safety altitude restrictions to avoid crashes to the ground.
+Dogfights present three key challenges in aerial applications: 1) They are highly interactive and constantly evolving situations where each agent attempts to maximize its positional advantage.
+This dynamic nature requires continuous assessment and rapid response to changes.
+2) These scenarios demand tactics and accuracy, especially when trying to position a high-speed opponent within a tight effective damage range.
+Precision in execution is critical to success in such high-stakes environments.
+3) Dogfights take place in a 3D environment governed by complex aerodynamics and are subject to safety altitude restrictions to avoid ground collisions.
+Navigating this space effectively adds another layer of complexity to the already demanding conditions.

 For successful dogfights, the agent requires a combination of situational awareness, strategic planning, and maneuverability from long and short-term perspectives.
 Firstly, the agent has to plan its tactical position by understanding the opponent's long-term trajectories.
 Naive chasing after the adversary's immediate positions may provide a temporary advantage, but it can eventually leave itself in a vulnerable position later.
 Therefore, the agent should constantly assess the opponent's long-term maneuvers, react to their actions, and strategically position itself to gain an advantage over the adversary.
 Secondly, the agent needs to have the ability to comprehend the agile maneuverability of the aircraft from a short-term dynamics perspective.
-Modern fighter jets are engineered to possess high maneuverability, enabling them to swiftly alter direction and speed, resulting in rapid changes in the engagement situation.
-Therefore, in order to maintain an advantageous position against the opponent, the agent should promptly grasp both the opponent's agile movements and the agent's own potential maneuvers from a dynamic perspective.
+Modern fighter jets are engineered to possess high maneuverability, enabling them to swiftly alter direction and speed, resulting in aerobatic movements in the engagement situation.
+Thus, to maintain an advantageous position over the opponent, the agent should promptly grasp both the opponent's agile movements and the agent's own potential maneuvers from a dynamic perspective.